Troubleshooting Dexcom G6

 You can change a Dexcom G6 sensor earlier than 10 days.

-Why isn't my transmitter working and/or why is my Dexcom Continuous Glucose Monitoring (CGM) System telling me to pair a new transmitter?
+Why isn't my transmitter working and why do i need to pair a new one?

 Dexcom G6 transmitters are under a limited warranty for the first 90 days from activation provided that activation was within 5 months of the shipping date.
 You can find your transmitter activated date in the settings screen in your display device.